Changewater, New Jersey: History

-In 1843, members of a local family—the Castner's—were murdered during an apparent robbery.
+In 1843, a farmer on his way to work came across the murdered body of a local resident named John Castner.
+Further investigation found that the victim’s wife, Maria Castner, their daughter, Maria Matilda Castner, and brother-in-law, John Parke, had been killed in a home nearby.
+The owner of the home, John Parke, was a wealthy man and robbery was quickly suspected to be the motive.
 The crime attracted widespread publicity, and in 1845, two men were convicted and hanged at the Warren County Court House.

 During the 1800s, a number of industries were attempted in Changewater, including a tannery, woolen factory, flouring mill, picture frame factory, snuff factory, and distillery.

 In 1874, the village consisted of a looking glass and picture framing factory, a store and post office, a grist mill, and eight residences.

 By 1918, Changewater had a population of 200, and the A. T. Skerry woolen mill was its only industry.

+Notable people

+People who were born in, residents of, or otherwise closely associated with Changewater include: